How to Start a Hedge Fund

 Ultimately, when it comes to marketing your firm, you want to leave a good (and lasting) impression.
 Be clear and concise about your strategy.
 Explain how your firm is different from your competition.
 And explain your risk management and corporate governance procedures to keep investors comfortable and assure them you are taking all precautions to protect their investments.

-From a technology perspective, one of the first steps new fund managers should take is creating an IT budget.
+From a hedge fund technology perspective, one of the first steps for starting a hedge fund is creating an IT budget.
 Be sure to craft a technology budget for 2-3 years, ideally, and ensure it coincides with your growth plan.
 Take into consideration your expected employee counts, office locations, investment strategies & trading practices, all of which will affect the types of technology you will require.

-On the hardware side, hedge fund startups no longer need to invest in expensive hardware or build out in-house Communications Room (unless they want to!).
-With cloud computing services, many firms are choosing to host their infrastructure in the Cloud, allowing them additional flexibility and significant cost-savings.
-With software, conduct research on the types of applications your firm will need.
-Examples of systems you may need include: order management system, CRM, portfolio management system, accounting platform, risk management tools, compliance tools, etc.
+On the hardware side, hedge fund startups no longer need to invest in expensive hardware or build out in-house Communications Room.
+With cloud computing services, most firms are choosing to host their infrastructure in the Cloud, allowing them additional flexibility and significant cost-savings.
+With hedge fund software, conduct research on the types of applications your firm will need.
+Examples of hedge fund systems you may need include: order management system, CRM, portfolio management system, accounting platform, risk management tools, compliance tools, etc.

 Remember that first impressions are everything.

 Take the time to build a real business.
 Focus on more than just investments.
-Don’t forget about operations, technology, legal, etc.
+Don’t forget about operations, hedge fund technology, legal, etc.

-Surround yourself with service providers who with grow with your firm.
+Surround yourself with service providers who with grow with your hedge fund.

 Be transparent with investors.
 If you try to hold anything back, it will always come around to hurt you.